DIBO7/spellmaster/README.md

 # SPELLMASTER PROJECT

-The spell master project is an open source project (built with python and django) to create a bot that quickly read through documents and webpages to find (and ofcourse, report) __mispelled words__.
+The spellmaster project is an open source python project (built with python and django) to create a bot that quickly read through documents and webpages to find (and ofcourse, report) __mispelled words__.
 It will also have the capability to quicly rewrite (in a downloadable copy) the document (or webpage) with the right spelling.
 This Project is hosted [here on heroku](https://spellmaster.herokuapp.com).
 It is also currently under development.

 ## Languages
 1. Python